VIU-Metabolomics/imzML_Writer/docs/index.rst

    :width: 600
    :alt: Docker GUI showing successful msconvert image

-Standalone apps
-******************
-Mac
----
-Download the `Github repository <https://github.com/VIU-Metabolomics/imzML_Writer>`_ and grab the correct distribution for your machine - Apple Silicon for M-chips or Intel for older machines.

-Move the appropriate **imzML_Writer.app** file into your Applications folder.
-Then double-click the .app bundle to launch the application.
-Depending on your security settings, Apple may block the launch with the following pop-up:

-images - Security popup

-If so, click ok (***not** move to trash*), navigate to your security settings (``System Settings --> Privacy & Security``), scroll to the bottom, and click "open anyways" for imzML_Writer.

-images - Security override

-If docker was installed :ref:`as above <msconvertlabel>`, this should launch the UI and the application is ready for typical operation.

-PC
---
-Download the `Github repository <https://github.com/VIU-Metabolomics/imzML_Writer>`_, find the PC executable folder (**easy Filename here**) and place it in your documents folder.

-images - imzML file structure

-Then, open the folder and launch *imzML Writer* by double-clicking imzML_Writer.exe.
-This will launch a terminal window and the GUI.
-Provided msconvert is installed and added to the path, you should be good to go!

 Python package
 *****************
-Installing as a python package is the **recommended** option for most users, allowing for both stable GUI use and a command line interface (CLI) for batch processing.
+Running imzML Writer from the python package is the **recommended** option for most users, allowing for both stable GUI use and a command line interface (CLI) for batch processing.

 To install, make sure you have Docker (Mac) or MSconvert (PC) installed as above.
 Then, in your python environment run: